JohnOberhauser/Varda-Theme/hypr/README.md

 swayidle - screen timeout
 slurp - screenshot / screencast utility
 grim - screenshot taker
-xdg-desktop-portal-wlr - portal backend for screenshots and screencasting
+xdg-desktop-portal-hyprland - portal backend for screenshots and screencasting
 xdg-desktop-portal-gtk - portal backend for everything else (also has screenshot and screencast, but wlr overrides it)
 dunst - notifications
 python - various scripts (weather and media controls)